marmelab/react-admin/docs/CreateEdit.md

 ### CSS API

-The `<Create>` and `<Edit>` components accepts the usual `className` prop but you can override many class names injected to the inner components by React-admin thanks to the `classes` property (as most Material UI components, see their [documentation about it](https://material-ui.com/customization/components/#overriding-styles-with-classes)).
+The `<Create>` and `<Edit>` components accepts the usual `className` prop, but you can override many class names injected to the inner components by React-admin thanks to the `classes` property (as most Material UI components, see their [documentation about it](https://material-ui.com/customization/components/#overriding-styles-with-classes)).
 This property accepts the following keys:

 | Rule name   | Description                                                                                |
 | ----------- | ------------------------------------------------------------------------------------------ |